VundleVim/Vundle.vim/README.md

 * allow specify revision/version?
 * search by description aswell
 * show descrption in search results
-* use location list/quick fix list for search results
+* √ use preview window for search results
 * documentation
 * tests
 * make it rock!